-About User Created Edit Rules
+User Created Edit Rule Definitions

 User Created Edit rules are used to change one or more features of landscape based upon criteria you specify.
 To aid in this process, each available choice is described in detail in this topic.